YoshiokaHaruki/AMXX-Dynamic-Crosshair/README.md

 ### Usage
 This plugin will only work with custom weapons, so that the sight with default weapons does not get interrupted.

+When installing the plugin, the sight will automatically expand when shots are fired.

+### Usage without plugin

 In order not to use the plugin, but to use a dynamic sight anyway, it is enough to add include
 ```Pawn
 #include <api_dynamic_crosshair>